Generic Name: epinephrine (EP-i-NEF-rin)

 - Use Twinject auto-injector with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Twinject auto-injector while you are pregnant.
-It is not known if Twinject auto-injector is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Twinject auto-injector, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Twinject auto-injector: